-Listed below is a good anti-dandruff recipe.
+Listed below is an excellent anti-dandruff recipe.

 Anti-dandruff Shampoo Recipe